justinsisley/mercenary/README.md

 Starting with the simplest-to-explain subdirectories, The `/client/js/helpers` directory contains your JavaScript helper files, and the `/client/js/widgets` directory contains your standalone JavaScript widgets.
 These are explained in detail in the section [Understanding the Architecture](#understanding-the-architecture).

 The `/client/js/vendor` directory is where your client side dependencies are stored.
 These dependencies are either installed via Bower, or are manually imported into the `/client/js/vendor/_nonBower` directory.
+This is covered in more detail in [Managing Dependencies](#managing-dependencies).

 The `/client/js/modules` directory, covered in [Understanding the Architecture](#understanding-the-architecture), is where your application's specific functionality lives.
 Each "module" is a directory that contains module-specific models, collections, controllers, routers and views.

 The `/client/less` directory...

-### Managing dependencies
+### Managing Dependencies
 - Use bower.json to edit, update and declare new client-side dependencies.
 - Use package.json to edit, update and declare new server-side dependencies.
   - Put development dependencies under "devDependencies".